-When the brain and body has been exposed to a compound or chemical for a prolonged period of time, it adjusts by creating a new homeostasis.
+When the brain and body have been exposed to a compound or chemical for a prolonged period of time, it adjusts by creating new homeostasis.
 Over time, the body becomes physically dependent on the substance and creates a tolerance, or needs a higher dose to exhibit the same physiological effect.

 What happens when you remove the drug or compound that the body is used too?
 A variety of symptoms will arise depending on the substance that often results in pain, sweating, vomiting, diarrhea, headache, and possibly even seizures.

 Other factors also affect the withdrawal timeline, such as genetics, medical conditions, mental health, and the way the substance was taken.
-For example, someone who has only used a small doses of opiates may have lessened withdrawal timeline and severity of symptoms compared to someone who has been using heavy doses of opiates for years.
+For example, someone who has only used a small dose of opiates may have lessened withdrawal timeline and severity of symptoms compared to someone who has been using heavy doses of opiates for years.